 Condition Reporting

-The authority to establish a list of reportable conditions and to specify the content of those reports resides with the individual public health jurisdiction.
+Authority to establish a list of reportable conditions and to specify the content of those reports resides with the individual public health jurisdiction.
 A joint Centers for Disease Control and Prevention (CDC) – Council of State and Territorial Epidemiologists (CSTE) project is underway, which has the goal of creating a national knowledge management system containing this information.
-For information on current status, email .
+For information on current status, email <<RCKMS_ email address>>.

-Until the knowledge management system is completed, reporters can access further information about reportable conditions at the website for their own Public Health jurisdiction, or for information on the national definitions, at the CSTE web site: http://www.cste.org/dnn/ProgramsandActivities/PublicHealthInformatics/tabid/346/Default.aspx
+Until the knowledge management system is completed, reporters can access further information about reportable conditions at the website for their own Public Health jurisdiction relevant to their service area

 Audience

-In addition to the audience specified in the LRI guide, this guide is designed for use by analysts and developers who require guidance on data elements and components of the HL7 Version 2.5.1 ORU Unsolicited Observation Message relative to the Public Health Lab Result/ELR Use Case.
+In addition to the audience specified in LRI section 1.2, this guide is designed for use by analysts and developers who require guidance on data elements and components of the HL7 Version 2.5.1 ORU Unsolicited Observation Message relative to the Public Health Lab Result/ELR Use Case.
 Users of this guide must be familiar with the details of HL7 message construction and processing.
 This guide is not intended to be a tutorial on that subject.

 Requisite Knowledge

-Refer to LRI.
+Refer to LRI section 1.2.1.

 Organization of this Guide